 In dealing with China, Trump halted China from illegally dumping aluminum foil into the US.
 The China-US trade war that stemmed from what Donald Trump called decades of economic exploitation and abuse from China.
 Trump forced Beijing to come to the negotiation table by expertly imposing a series of economic tariffs on China.

-During his presidency, Trump nipped in the bud Beijing’s alleged crimes in currency manipulations (a technique which makes its exports relatively cheap), intellectual property theft and piracy.
-In the nutshell, he has promoted equitable and fair trade deals with a host of countries like South Korea, Japan, and other Middle East countries.
+During his presidency, his administration nipped in the bud Beijing’s alleged crimes in currency manipulations (a technique which makes its exports relatively cheap), intellectual property theft and piracy.
+In the nutshell, he promoted equitable and fair trade deals with a host of countries like South Korea, Japan, and other Middle East countries.

-The president has been criticized for appointing mainly conservative jurists, that is, judges that are more inclined to tow an originalist interpretation of the Constitution.
-Regardless, it is still quite an impressive feat to get 50 federal appeals court judges confirmed in a single term.
+The president was criticized for appointing mainly conservative jurists, that is, judges that are more inclined to tow an originalist interpretation of the Constitution.
+Regardless, it is still quite an impressive feat to get 50 federal appeal court judges confirmed in a single term.

 Neutralized Several Terrorist Organizations and Leaders

 To cap it all off, Trump gave the directive for a surgical strike to be carried out against Abu Bakr al-Baghadi – leader of ISIS.
 Al-Baghadi and a number of his lieutenants were neutralized in October 2019.
-Ever since, the threat that ISIS pose to the region, and for that matter to the US, has significantly reduced.
+From then onward, the threat that ISIS posed to the region, and for that matter to the US, significantly reduced.

 Helped guarantee America’s energy future

-Another remarkable achievement of Donald Trump is that he accelerated the swift implementation of programs that cemented America’s dominance in the coal, oil and natural gas markets.
+Another remarkable achievement of Donald Trump was that he accelerated the swift implementation of programs that cemented America’s dominance in the coal, oil and natural gas markets.

-As at 2017, the top 5 natural gas producers in the world were the United States, Saudi Arabia, Russia, Canada, China and Iran.
+As of 2017, the top 5 natural gas producers in the world were the United States, Saudi Arabia, Russia, Canada, China and Iran.
 In 2017, the US produced 20,000,000 barrels a day, compared to Saudi Arabia’s 12,000,000 barrels a day.
-Trump made the US a net exporter of natural gas.
+His administration made the US a net exporter of natural gas.

-It may have come at the expense of the world’s climate, but those production figures have helped boost manufacturing industry in America.
+It may have come at the expense of the world’s climate, but those production figures helped boost the manufacturing sector in America.

 The U.S. maintained its top spot as the world’s largest producer of crude oil.
 It surpassed* Russia and Saudi Arabia.
-By so doing, Trump’s initiatives, as controversial as they are, have helped guarantee America’s energy for the foreseeable future.
-His admirers tout those energy policies as crucial in securing America’s prosperity and security.
+By so doing, Trump’s initiatives, as controversial (i.e. being disastrous to the environment) as they were, helped guarantee America’s energy for the foreseeable future.
+His admirers touted those energy policies as crucial in securing America’s prosperity and security.

 *Other reports state that the U.S. has been at the top since 2012.

-Additionally, Trump called on NATO allies to put their monies where their mouths are and pay their fair share for their collective defense against threats that may stem from the likes of Russia.
-The allies responded by spending more on its collective defense – $69 billion dollars more.
+Additionally, Trump called on NATO allies to put their monies where their mouths were and pay their fair share for their collective defense against threats that may stem from Russia.
+The allies responded by spending more on their collective defense – $69 billion dollars more.